 YA Humorous Contemporary

 At seventeen, Link McClean has it all figured out.
 Now that he’s earned his black belt, he’s the favorite to win the full-contact sparring event at the upcoming Texas Youth Invitational Cup.
-He’s also the hero of a dozen “Tiny Tigers” who he teaches after school at the Texas Tigers karate dojo where he trains.
-He’s a one-man show, and if he can just win that tournament, he can single-handedly secure the “Cup” award and cash prize for his Sensei to make improvements on the dojo that has seen a drop in enrollment since the pandemic.
+He’s also the hero of a dozen “Tiny Tigers” whom he teaches after school at the Texas Tigers karate dojo where he trains.
+He’s a one-man show, and if he can win at the tournament, he’ll secure the “Cup” award and cash prize for the struggling dojo.

 Splitting his allegiance is tricky.
-If the dance team knows Link is planning to leave the competition before the finals—which they’re not expected to advance to anyway—they’ll be crushed.
+If the dance team knows Link is planning to leave the competition before the finals—even though they’re not expected to advance—they’ll be crushed.
 But missing the karate tournament isn’t an option.
 If Link doesn’t win the sparring title and the cash prize, the Texas Tigers dojo may have to close its doors.
 If Link can’t get his priorities straight and learn to be a team player both in karate and in dance, he’ll lose Selena, let down his new friends, and disappoint his Sensei.

 This was my first entirely "Boy POV" book and I could not even write the first chapter without laughing out loud.
 Who knew it was so fun to get inside the head of a teenage boy?